wat3rm3ll0n/dogadoption/README.md

 This project examines a dataset which was found on the Austin open data initiative, which can be found in the following location: [Data](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238)

-This dataset is a set of outcomes of animals taken in by the Austin Animal Shelter, the largest no-kill animal shelter in the country.
+This dataset is a set of outcomes of animals taken in by the Austin Animal Center, the largest no-kill animal shelter in the country.
 The Austin Animal Shelter has the mission goal of providing live outcomes to atleast 90% of animals taken in (more information about the no-kill plan can be found [here](http://www.austintexas.gov/sites/default/files/files/Animal_Services/aac_no_kill_implementation_plan.pdf).
 The shelter does allow Euthanasia outcomes to occur under the following circumstances:

 1. The animal has a terminal medical condition which causes great suffering with little hope for respite.